Source Code API Discovery

 | Docker | Interactive scans from a developer workstation, scheduled scans in any CI system (Jenkins, GitLab CI, Bitbucket Pipelines, CircleCI, Azure Pipelines, etc.), and ad-hoc runs inside a container. |

-| GitHub Action | Declarative, automated scans triggered on every push or pull request for repositories hosted on GitHub. |
+| GitHub Actions or Azure Pipelines | Declarative, automated scans triggered on every push or pull request, for repositories hosted on GitHub or Azure Repos. |

 Approach 1: Docker